 This tomato is an eye catcher in the garden.
 Related to the Green Zebra, the Michael Pollan tomato is sweet and petite.
 A great salad-sized tomato that will lend visual interest to any dish.
-Available from Baker Creek or Annie’s Annuals.
+Available from Baker Creek.

 We’re not huge chile fans but we love the idea of making authentic chile powder.
 This pepper is great for drying and grows on compact plants.
 “The traditional chili pepper cultivated for generations at the historic northern New Mexico Pueblo of Tesuque.
-Found at Baker Creek.
+Found at High Ground Gardens

 Who can resist a description like that?
 Cherry tomatoes grow well in coastal climates, so we always include a few cherries in our plan.
 Sunrise Bumble Bee is more mellow in flavor, not overly sweet.
 Give it room to climb.
 Find seeds at Territorial Seed.

 Kajari melons are gorgeous, and we can’t resist color like this.
 Melons don’t grow great in coastal environments (we’re doing it anyway), but if you live inland give this one a try.
 Green flesh, bright orange exterior.
 Can produce in as few as 70 days.
 The fact that it took Baker Creek‘s Joseph Simcox 8 years to track down this seed makes it worth trying.